Mental Health Facilities Salinas, CA

 Community Solutions La Casa Del Puente Treatment Center - 33.7 miles from Salinas, CA

 Community Solutions La Casa Del Puente Treatment Center is a mental health facility in Morgan Hill, CA, located at 17415 Depot Street, in the 95037 zip code.
 Community Solutions La Casa Del Puente Treatment Center provides residential treatment.
-Community Solutions La Casa Del Puente Treatment Center provides group therapy, individual psychotherapy and trauma therapy to adults and young adults.
-Community Solutions La Casa Del Puente Treatment Center also supports clients referred from the court/judicial system, people with serious mental illness and LGBT.
-Some other services available at Community Solutions La Casa Del Puente Treatment Center include mentoring/peer support/consumer-run services, suicide prevention services and case management.
+Community Solutions La Casa Del Puente Treatment Center provides psychotropic medication, group therapy and integrated dual diagnosis disorder treatment to adults and young adults.
+Community Solutions La Casa Del Puente Treatment Center also supports clients referred from the court/judicial system, LGBT and people with serious mental illness.
+Some other services available at Community Solutions La Casa Del Puente Treatment Center include psychosocial rehabilitation services, mentoring/peer support/consumer-run services and case management.

 Learn More